Gibbs posterior inference on the minimum clinically important difference: Introduction

 The basic setup is that, in addition to a scalar diagnostic measure for each patient, which would be used to assess the statistical significance of a treatment, one also has access to a ``patient-reported outcome,'' a binary indicator of whether or not the patient felt that the treatment was beneficial.
 Then, roughly, the MCID is defined as the cutoff value such that, if the diagnostic measure exceeds this cutoff, then the patient is likely to observe a benefit from the treatment.
-A more precise description of the setup and existing methods is given in Section~\ref{S:mcid}.
-The challenge in estimating and making inference on the MCID is in specifying a joint distribution for the diagnostic measure and patient-reported outcome; if a joint distribution were available, then standard likelihood-based methods could be used for estimation and inference.
-The approach presented recently in \citet{xu.mcid} is based on expressing the MCID as the solution to a certain optimization problem, leading naturally to an approach that estimates the MCID by solving an empirical version of that optimization problem.
-Though certain large-sample properties of their M-estimation procedure are provided, no distribution theory is available, so constructing confidence intervals for the MCID remains challenging.
+A more precise description of the problem setup is given in Section~\ref{S:mcid}.
+The challenge in making inference on the MCID is in modeling the joint distribution for the diagnostic measure and patient-reported outcome.
+Given a model, standard likelihood-based methods---Bayesian or non-Bayesian---could be used, but specifying a sound model is difficult because the MCID is a rather complicated functional thereof.
+To avoid the potential bias caused by a misspecified parametric model and the inefficiencies that result from an overly-complex nonparametric model, a model-free approach is an attractive alternative.
+Recently, \citet{xu.mcid} propose a M-estimation framework for estimating the MCID, that does not require a model, but the distribution theory needed to provide valid tests or confidence intervals for the MCID based on their approach is apparently out of reach.